nakulmitra/java-interview-questions/README.md

 Allowed for **backward compatibility**, but not type-safe - leads to runtime `ClassCastException`.

-### Can you make a generic class or method in Java?
+### Can we make a generic class or method in Java?

 Yes.